-Students currently enrolled but seeking to take a leave of absence from their program must first receive approval from the Office of Student Life for traditional undergraduate students or their program director for degree completion and graduate students.
-Traditional undergraduate students may take a maximum of one semester leave from the program before being officially withdrawn from the university, after which time readmission is necessary to return to coursework.
-Degree completion students and graduate programs allow up to one year leave before withdrawal must occur (some programs may have more strict guidelines on the use of leaves of absence).
-Students who desire a leave of absence must officially notify the registrar's office and complete any necessary documentation or paperwork, including appropriate signatures, for an approved leave to be granted.
+Traditional undergraduate students may take a maximum of one semester leave from the University before being officially withdrawn, after which time readmission is necessary to return to coursework.
+The Adult Degree Program and graduate programs allow up to one year leave before the student is withdrawn (some programs may have more strict guidelines on the use or length of leaves of absence).
+Students who desire a leave of absence must officially notify the Registrar's Office by completing the online Withdrawal/Leave of Absence form (login required).